initialxy/initialxy-points/docs/api.md

 - 404: Task not found

 ### POST /api/tasks/[id]/mark_complete
-Marks a task as completed by a kid user (pending parent approval).
+Marks a task as completed by a child user (pending parent approval).

 **Response:**
 ```json